bbc/lrud/docs/usage.md

 Lrud handles the registering of new navigation nodes, the handling of key events, and the emitting of events based on internal state changes.

+These nodes represent 2D space in an "abstract" manner - there is no visual component to LRUD, but its data represents spatial grids, lists, and items.

 For some examples of common desired behaviour and how to achieve it, see our [common recipes](./recipes.md).

 ## Creating a new instance